 Always fancied yourself as a printmaker?
 Us too.
 And now we’ll be shortcutting our way to surface pattern glory, armed with our own simple hoop screen and homemade mesh screen (find the tutorial for both below).
 Erin Lacy, who was shortlisted for the 2019 Mollie Makes Handmade Awards, has given you this screen printing tutorial so you can test out your skills.
 You’ll be screen printing winged motifs on everything from cushions to clothes.

-Want to try linocut printing?
-Take a look at our lino cutting for beginners guide.
+New to screen printing?
+Try out some basic techniques with our screen printing for beginners guide.
+Want to try lino printing?
+Take a look at our lino cutting for beginners guide and our block printing for beginners guide.

 - 100% pure silk scarf